meom-group/meom-data-catalog/content/configurations/eORCA05.L75.md

 title: eORCA05.L75
 ---

-eORCA05.L75 is a global configuration at 1/2° extended to the South (ice cavities) with 75
+eORCA05.L75 is a global configuration at 1/2° extended to the South (ice cavities) with 75 vertical levels

 The grid files for this config can be found :